 For CDs, please add $8.50 shipping and, in CA, sales tax.

 *Your discount is automatically applied at check out.

 This program will be recorded live on July 27 & 29, 2021.

-FL General: This program is approved for 8.0 units of general CLE in Florida through January 31, 2023.
+FL General: This program is no longer approved for CLE in Florida.

 CA General: This program is approved for 5.5 units of general CLE in California.

 NY General: This course is eligible for approval, under New York’s CLE Approved Jurisdiction policy, for 5.5 CLE units.
 Pincus Professional Education is a CA Accredited Provider, which is a NY approved jurisdiction.
 See Section 6 of the New York State CLE Board Regulations and Guidelines for further information.